jaimindp/Devcember/README.md

 Coming back from Devconnect in November, I saw a tonne of cool things being built and though there's no better time to expore some of this exciting tech.
 There is so much awesome shit being built in crypto and the best way to get invovled is to get my hands dirty.
 This is a way to explore the technology 🛠️

-My background is mostly data scienced and ML, I used to be a Python maxi building mostly ML models and all my code in Jupyter Notebooks.
-I've built some frontend (JS & React) before.
-Never gone too deep with smart contract engineering and EVM.
-This is the point of doing this month of coding.
+My background is mostly data science and ML, I used to be a Python maxi building mostly ML models and data pipelines and all my code was built in Jupyter Notebooks.
+I've built some frontend (JS & React) before but never gone too deep with smart contract engineering and EVM.
+That is going to change, this is the point!

 It's been a while since I've worked on new projects and coded for the hell of it.
 LFG 💪